 PLAYOFF SEEDING AND TIEBREAKERS (Standard Leagues)

-In the event that two or more teams have identical won-loss records at the conclusion of the regular season, and have played the same number of head-to-head games between them, the following tiebreak system determines the seed:
+In the event that two or more teams have the same winning percentage at the conclusion of the regular season, and have played the same number of head-to-head games between them, the following tiebreak system determines the seed:

 - Coin Flip

-NOTE: The Overall record is based on winning percentage.
-Therefore, a team that is 8-5-0 and a team that is 7-4-2 have the same winning percentage, and thus would be considered tied for overall record.
+* NOTE: Overall record is based on winning percentage.
+Therefore, a team that has more losses than another team might have the same winning percentage.

-Winner's Bracket: In the first round of the playoffs, the division winner with the best win-loss record plays the wild-card team with the worst win-loss record; the other division winner plays the wild-card team with the better win-loss record.
-In the second round, the winners of the first-round games compete for the league championship.
-Each round of the playoffs spans a two-week period.
-The 5th through 10th-seeded teams in each league compete in the Consolation bracket.
+In Round One of the playoffs, the division winner with the best win/loss record plays the wild-card team with the worst win/loss record; the other division winner plays the wild-card team with the better win/loss record.

 - 1st place - Winner of game 1, round 2